License Plates & Placards in Rhode IslandPage Overview

 In order to qualify, you must have served with the United States military.

-When ordering war veteran license plates, you need to provide either discharge papers (form DD-214) or other valid proof supporting your military record.
+When ordering war veteran license plates, you need to provide either discharge papers or other valid proof supporting your military record.

-There is a $20 initial charge for these license plates.
+There is a $20 initial charge for these license plates, plus a change fee of $21.50.

 To qualify you must present valid proof of your claim.
 All application and future registration fees are deferred.